-Arterez' diagnostics involve the use of biomarkers to diagnose and assess the risk for cardiovascular disease, which are important aspects in clinical decision making and setting therapeutic strategies, including the use of biomarkers as companion diagnostics to assess the efficacy of compounds and formulations (Embotricin or other) to treat vascular diseases, particularly thromboembolism.
+Arterez' diagnostics involve the use of biomarkers to diagnose and assess the risk for cardiovascular disease, which are important aspects in clinical decision making and setting therapeutic strategies, including the use of biomarkers to monitor the efficacy of therapeutics that target the endothelial glycocalyx and/or inflammation to treat vascular diseases, particularly thromboembolism.

 The primary prevention of CVD is dependent upon the ability to identify high-risk individuals long before the development of overt events.
 This highlights the need for biomarkers and accurate diagnosis.
 Despite an overwhelming number of individual biomarkers reported on cardiovascular disease, no one biomarker is found to be reliable in predicting or diagnosing a cardiovascular event.